micro-ROS/micro-ROS_sensors_demo/README.md

 To start the application just two steps are needed:

 1. Connect host USB to your computer.
-You can disconnect the STLink USB port and modify the board supply jumper on the bottom layer.
+You can disconnect the STLink USB port and modify the board supply jumper on the bottom layer to `5V_USB_FS`.

+2. Remember to enable X11 sharing for all hosts with: `xhost +`

-2. Up the Docker Compose:
+3. Up the Docker Compose:

 ```bash
 docker-compose up -d